-What is RSI in Stocks?
+What Is RSI in Stocks?

 The Relative Strength Index is a rate of change or momentum oscillator that tracks stock price movements.
 You can visualize it as a line graph that moves up or down, based on a stock’s price at any given time.
 The Relative Strength Index operates on a scale from 0-100.
-Where the RSI indicator is within this range can suggest to trend traders whether a stock has reached an overbought level or if it’s oversold.
+Where the RSI indicator is within this range can suggest whether a stock has reached an overbought level or if it’s oversold.

 RSI is not the same thing as Relative Strength analysis.
 When using a Relative Strength Comparison (RSC), you’re comparing two securities or market indexes to one another to measure their relative performance.